sdkbox-doc/en/src/flurryanalytics/v2-lua/usage.md

 ```

 ### Initialize Flurry Analytics
-* modify your Lua code to `init()` the plugin.
+Modify your Lua code to `init()` the plugin.
 This can be done anyplace, however it must be done before trying to use the plugin's features.
 ```lua
 sdkbox.PluginFlurryAnalytics:init()
 ```